 Second: Letting any young tannic red wine breath will improve it.
-Decanting is the single the most important thing you can do to improve any red wine.
+Decanting it in a container with plenty of surface area is the single the most important thing you can do to improve any red wine.
 Opening a young Cabernet, Merlot, Syrah or blended red 20 to 40 minutes before dinner, pouring it into a decanter and allowing it to aerate will soften it up.

 Filtered and Fined